dilliram-code/Daily-Python-Practice/day12-closures/readme.md

 - The nested function must refer to a variable from the enclosing scope.

 - The outer function must return the nested function.

+## 🎯 Interview Q&A on Python Closures
+`Q1.
+Why do we use closures instead of global variables?`

+- Closures allow state preservation without polluting the global scope.
+They are safer and prevent naming conflicts.

+`Q2.
+What are the requirements for a closure?`

+- Nested function.

+- Inner function refers to outer scope variable.

+- Outer function returns inner function.

+`Q3.
+How do closures relate to decorators?`

+- Decorators in Python are built on closures.
+A decorator is essentially a closure that takes a function and returns a modified function.

+`Q4.
+What is the late binding problem in closures?`

+- Closures capture variables, not values.
+If the variable changes later, all closures referencing it will see the updated value.
+`✅ Fix: use default arguments (def f(x=x):).`

+`Q5.
+How to check if a function is a closure?`

+- Check __closure__ attribute.
+If not None, the function has closed-over variables.

+`Q6.
+Compare closures with classes.`

+- Closures can encapsulate state like objects, but classes are more structured and support inheritance.
+Closures are lighter when only data hiding and function factory behavior is needed.